Steve Raney (Nash, 1974)

 John is a practicing commercial attorney and an entrepreneur.
 He is a named partner of McPherson Kruger Attorneys, where he focuses on outsourcing and information technology law.
 He is the co-founder of Chattan Escrow, a source code escrow agency, and Nymbiz, a business focused on harnessing the potential of automation, artificial intelligence, robotics and machine learning for the legal and other professions.
 John also co-founded Parksec, the Parkhurst and Parktown North Security Association and served as its chairman for eight years.
 His sons Timothy and Gavin both attended the College as third-generation Johannnians.

-Neil is currently the Group Chief Risk Officer at Standard Bank where is has worked for the past 15 years.
-Following his studies at UCT he qualified as a Chartered Accountant, after which he played a variety of finance roles with Southern Sun Hotels Group, Rembrandt Group, Rosehaugh Group (London( and Sun International Hotels Ltd. He joined Standard Bank in 2002 where he held several senior positions within the Corporate and Investment Banking division prior to taking up his current role.
-Hs sons Nick and James attended St John’s College and James was Head of School in 2012.
+Neil is currently the Group Chief Risk Officer at Standard Bank where he has worked for the past 15 years.
+Following his studies at UCT, he qualified as a Chartered Accountant, after which he played a variety of finance roles with Southern Sun Hotels Group, Rembrandt Group, Rosehaugh Group (London) and Sun International Hotels Ltd. He joined Standard Bank in 2002 where he held several senior positions within the Corporate and Investment Banking division prior to taking up his current role.
+His sons Nick and James attended St John’s College and James was Head of School in 2012.

-Dave has been the business manager at St John’s College since May 2013.
+Dave has been the Business Manager at St John’s College since May 2013.
 He served articles at Deloitte & Touche and thereafter spent nearly 20 years in the investment banking and financial consulting sectors in both the UK and South Africa.
-Dav’s son Brandon matriculated from St John’s in 2018
+Dave’s son Brandon matriculated from St John’s in 2018.